waiyip000/agent-native-auth/README.md

 `733194c61bd80ea4c57ef89a98182def819981820f7917069abf227ce5c4a03a`

 > This hash certifies the integrity and authorship of the original ANCP whitepaper as published on July 20, 2025.

+## 🧠 Ask the Agent
+You may upload this whitepaper to ChatGPT, Claude, Gemini, or other agents and ask:
+> “Explain the benefits of ANCP compared to OAuth”
+> “Is this protocol safe for regulated industries?”
+> “Simulate an agent login using this protocol”

+Let the agent tell you why **ANCP is not optional — it’s inevitable.**

 ---